 Implement and understand your holistic plan

-You might have a project manager who is overseeing the change, but at Director level, it is your business to make sure it is joined up, inclusive, flexible and will make the change through the multi-dimensions of your organisation.
+You might have a project manager who is overseeing the change.
+However, at Director level, it is your business to make sure it is joined up, inclusive and flexible.
+The change must traverse through the multi-dimensions of your organisation.
 Your plan must address the changes needed at all levels of the organisation.
 Depending on your own priorities you might feel some levels are more important than others but do not fall into this trap.
 There is really no hierarchy in change, because at every level it impacts your employees, customers and stakeholders and in order to value them, you need to value the support they need at their level of the change process.

 Commit to helping your employees at all levels through the change